In my role as Director of PR and Marketing, I managed our chapter’s Instagram and TikTok accounts with complete creative freedom.

 Another series I created was the Sister Shoutout.

-I started this after I learned that some PNMs were hesitant to join a sorority because they worried it would take up too much time and limit their involvement in other activities.
+I started this after I learned that some women were hesitant to join a sorority because they worried it would take up too much time and limit their involvement in other activities.

-I highlighted members that were involved in extracurriculars outside of Tri Delta, like our student athletes and those involved in clubs outside of Greek Life.
-I wanted their quotes to include how the chapter supports those commitments rather than competes with them.
+I highlighted members that were involved in extracurriculars outside of Tri Delta, like our student athletes and those involved in clubs outside of Greek Life with quotes explaining how they balance both.

-For International Women’s Day I put together a post that highlighted the friendships our members have with women in other sororities.
-I did this to combat a common misconception that once you join a sorority you are confined to being friends with only those in your chapter.
+For International Women’s Day, most sororities feature the women of their chapter.
+But I wanted to highlight the friendships our members have with women in other sororities to combat a common misconception that once you join a sorority you are confined to only being friends with women in your chapter.

-I wanted PNMs to know that joining our chapter would give you a community within Tri Delta, but also within all of PHC.
+I wanted potential new members to know that joining our chapter would give them a community within Tri Delta, but also within all of PHC.

 As I stated in my introduction to this page, my goal was to showcase our sisterhood in a genuine way rather than only posting the most “perfect” photos.
 Throughout my position I learned how to balance authenticity and aesthetics to create posts that felt real and also contributed to a well-rounded Instagram feed.